inveniosoftware/docs-invenio-rdm/docs/customize/authentication.md

-Properties marked with `True` (or omitted) in the precedence mask will be taken from the authentication server user information payload if available, while properties marked with `False` will be taken from the user input in the registration from.
+Properties marked with `True` (or omitted) in the precedence mask will be taken from the authentication server user information payload if available, while properties marked with `False` will be taken from the user input in the registration form.

 ## Security